 The Analytics Challenge

-Hospitals have made significant investments in electronic medical record (EMR) technology, along with related updates to hospital billing, materials management, costing and quality systems, but they find that the promised analytics and reporting are not adequate.
+Hospitals have made significant investments in electronic health record (EHR) technology, along with related updates to hospital billing, materials management, costing and quality systems, but they find that the promised analytics and reporting are not adequate.

 To tie together data from these disparate systems and even to optimize access to data within an integrated system, a BI strategy is needed.
 A typical BI strategy encompasses: